ovanta/vue-cloudfront/README.md

 ## Features

-Vue-cloudfront currently has full desktop and touch support (tablets / notebooks with touch support), but no support for mobile devices (but [it's in progress](https://github.com/Simonwep/vue-cloudfront/tree/mobile-support))
+Vue-cloudfront currently has full desktop and mobile support.

 All modern browsers like Chrome, Firefox, Opera, Edge and Safari are supported.
 See [.browserslistrc](/.browserslistrc) for further details.
 IE support is and will never be in consideration.